hendrixjoseph/hendrixjoseph.github.io/_posts/2021-08-30-sort-multiple-posts-on-one-date-in-jekyll.md

 Why the latter post?
 Because the default "time" set is 0:00 - e.g. "2021-08-20 00:00:0 +02:00".
 So setting the time of the latter post, I make it posted later.

-Source of my answer: [Jekyll gets confused with two post at the same](date https://github.com/jekyll/jekyll/issues/30).
+Source of my answer: [Jekyll gets confused with two post at the same date](https://github.com/jekyll/jekyll/issues/30).